magenta-aps/aka-selvbetjening/doc/index/development/backend/doc.rst

 Base class is JSONRestView.
 This handles two forms of POST requests, one with an ordinary data payload, and one with uploaded file(s).
+The basic idea is to let the base class interact with Django's request object, so that body and/or form fields are converted to JSON, and any files are moved to the designated location, which is settings.MEDIA_URL

 JSONRestView.post():
 --------------------